SAVE YOUR CITY

 PHOTOGRAPHY

-To really connect the small business owners to potential donors, we traveled to each storefront to capture them in their element.
-The shots were natural and not overly posed, with eye contact to draw empathetic responses from viewers.
+To really connect the small business owners to potential donors, we traveled to each storefront to capture them in

-Social media posts condensed content from the website to make it bite sized and shareable on Instagram.
+Social media posts condensed content from the website to make it bite-sized and shareable on Instagram.
 Using the colors and fonts described in the brand identity and images from the photo shoots, we shared the campaign’s big idea, as well as the story of each participating small business.

 social media